GoTolstoy/tolstoy-toly-kb/products/play/faq/troubleshooting/unselecting-videos-to-hide-them-from-product-pages.md

-## How to Unselect Videos to Hide Them from Product Pages
+## Unselecting Videos to Hide Them from Product Pages

 To unselect or hide videos from a Tolstoy video, you can do it in two ways: